kyhomelab/kyhomelab.github.io/_posts/2024-03-18-More-About-Me-And-Creating-This-Website.md

 * I ran into so many problems getting everything set up, but because of my drive and interest, I was able to get everything set up.
 * I pushed for better networking in the building, and was able to get an old Dell managed switch
 * The location for the switch was in the testing room, and I helped run ethernet lines throughout the building to about ~20 pcs spread throughout the building
-* [I created a script using powershell](https://github.com/kyhomelab/Powershell-Scripts) that would in order: Checking Administrator Privileges,  Setting Wallpaper, Displaying WiFi Password, Opening Disk Management, Windows Activation, Gathering System Information, Formatting, Opening Test Applications, and Exiting after a key input
+* [I created a script using powershell](https://github.com/kyhomelab/Powershell-Scripts) that would in order: Checking Administrator Privileges,  Setting Wallpaper, Displaying WiFi Password, Opening Disk Management, Windows Activation, Gathering System Information, Formatting, Opening Test Applications, and Exiting after a key input<br>
 These are just a few highlights from working there, and I definitley learned a lot, especially when it comes to hardware and my first hands on with server administration and understanding networking

 ### Currently i'm contracted out to [Venable LLP](https://www.venable.com/) and came on as a Senior Tier 1 analyst: